Fack ju Göhte 2: Casting

 Elyas M'Barek, Karoline Herfurth and Jella Haase reprise their main roles from the first film.
 Katja Riemann, Max von der Groeben, Gizem Emre, Aram Arami appear as well.
 Volker Bruch was cast as the new teacher Hauke Wölki.

 Filming

 Filming took place in Munich and Berlin.
 The Lise-Meitner-Gymnasium in Unterhaching served as the backdrop of the Goethe-Gesamtschule.
 Some parts were also shot in Thailand, among others in Bangkok.

 Release

 The premiere was held at the Mathäser Cinema in Munich on 7 September 2015.
 It was released in cinemas on 10 September.

 Reception

 The film had 2.1 million admissions in its opening weekend in Germany, a record for a German film.
 After six weeks, it was the highest-grossing German film in Germany and went on to gross $65.2 million.
+As of 2026, the film is the most successful German film of the 2010s and the third most successful German film since 1990.